groenator/iptvboss-docker/README.md

 ### IPTVBoss

-IPTVBoss is pre-installed in the `/usr/lib/iptvboss` directory.
+IPTVBoss is pre-installed via deb files in the `/usr/lib/iptvboss` directory.
 You can customize its configuration and settings.

 ## Cron Job